 Professionals in the field of aging work in a variety of settings, including community, human service, and health care facilities.
 Some professionals work directly with older adults, while others work on the behalf of older persons by conducting research, planning services, teaching courses, designing products, or advocating for legislative or institutional policies related to older adults.

-Some professionals devote themselves full time to the field of aging, but there are also many opportunities to divide time between aging and other areas of professional interest.
-Many career opportunities in aging are among the fastest growing occupations in the country.
+Some professionals devote themselves full time to the field of gerontology, but there are also many opportunities to divide time between gerontology and other areas of professional interest.
+Many career opportunities in gerontology are among the fastest growing occupations in the country.